makeralchemy/octoprint-slack/README.md

 Be careful when editing your `config.yaml` file: my experience is that errors in that file prevent Octoprint from starting and you don't get great error messages to help you understand where to find the problem.

 ### Example messages
-My Slack webhoot goes to a channel in my slack account called 'IoT Device'.
+My Slack webhook goes to a channel in my slack account called 'IoT Device'.
 Examples of the messages I get are:

 ```